Friday, 27 September 2019

 Further north-west the great deodar forests of Kashmir continued to be harvested.
 There a unique phenomenon occurred: the rise of the only British timber firm of northern India, the Spedding Company.
 In the 1920s Spedding marketed Kashmiri hardwoods throughout the Indus River basin, and possibly as far as Karachi, Bombay and even East Africa.
 British foresters found him highly professional and reliable.
 They naturally preferred working with Spedding to manoeuvering with his local competitors.
 But by the late 1920s the British Businessmen throughout India could see that the country was headed towards independence, and began preparing to divest their interests or transfer local management to Indian partners.
 In Lahore Spedding gradually turned over the firm to a Punjabi protege, Dinga Singh, who had begun his career as a junior clerk in the head office.
 At independence in 1947 Lahore became part of Pakistan and was cut off by a militarized national border from its timber sources up-river.
 Dinga Singh, and other merchants like him, fled to New Delhi and other cities to the east, re-establishing their fortunes as best as they could.
 Dinga Singh was exceptionally successful: by then known as the "Timber King of the Punjab", he and his sons diverted their capital to several other branches of commerce and industry.
 Like other timber merchants in recent years, they gradually moved out of that high-risk field into other more stable, less controversial work.

-The building of this gurdwara is so beautiful that it would be a tragedy to let it deteriorate any further.
+The building of this gurdwara is so beautiful that allowing it to deteriorate any further would be nothing short of a tragedy.
 It can still be saved and preserved.
-The best solution is to hand it over to Pakistan Sikh Gurdwara Prabhandak Committee, for the proper use and maintenance.
-If that is not possible then it can be used as a small museum.
-Jhelum is a historic city and this museum can showcase the history, art and culture of this region.
+The best course of action would be to hand it over to the Pakistan Sikh Gurdwara Prabandhak Committee for proper use and maintenance.
+If that is not possible, it could be repurposed as a small museum.
+Jhelum is a historic city, and such a museum could showcase the rich history, art, and culture of this region.

 Tariq Amir